MasielloGroup/e-dda/README.md

 * See the folder "useful_scripts" in order to run spectra and spectrum images on the cluster.

 ### Useful Scripts
+* `make_spectrum_image`
+This will launch many scattering calculations to form a 2-D spectrum image by raster scanning the electron beam.

 ## Citations
 If you use e-DDA to compute EELS, we request you cite: https://doi.org/10.1021/nn302980u.